 Obsessive Love (Mania)

 Obsessive love is not healthy and often involves jealousy and controlling behavior.
-The person experiencing this may feel that they truly love the other person, but the object of their love often begins to see the unhealthy quality of this love and rejects them.
+The person experiencing this may feel that they truly love the other person, but the object of their love often begins to see the unhealthy nature of this affection and rejects them.
 It is difficult to maintain stable and happy relationships with obsessive love.

 Practical Love (Pragma)

 Two people can make a commitment to one another without necessarily having intimacy or passion.
-In fact, many alternative marriage arrangements involve this kind of family commitment between friends or partners who do not feel romantically toward one another.
-And sometimes romantic relationships wind down to this type of basic commitment.
+In fact, many alternative marriage arrangements involve this kind of family commitment between friends or partners who do not feel romantic toward one another.
+Additionally, sometimes romantic relationships over time evolve into this type of more basic commitment.